Creating Multi-Pack Variations on Amazon

 How to Create a Multi-Pack Listing on Amazon

 The primary element necessary to create a multipack is the Package Quantity, which must be greater than one.
 This is how you let Amazon know how many of a product is included when a customer purchases the multipack.
-If you plan to offer a 2-Pack, then the Package Quantity is 2, etc.
+Note that there are two places where you need to add this.
+If you plan to offer a 2-Pack, then you have to update the Package Quantity and the Number of items to: 2, etc. Using the Interactive Listing Tool these are found under Vital Info – Package Quantity and More Details – Number of Items.

 UPC’s and Multi-Pack Listings